Choose a college

 When you enroll at WGU, you become so much more than a student.
 You become part of a community of students, faculty, mentors, and staff all united under one common goal: your success.

 We won’t leave you on your own to figure out what resources are available to you.
-You’ll have a dedicated partner in your education: a mentor committed to connecting you with what you need to succeed.
+You’ll have a dedicated partner in your education: a Program Mentor committed to connecting you with what you need to succeed.
 There is nothing else like our mentoring program in all of higher education.

 If you find yourself having any issues that can’t be resolved by your mentor, WGU’s Student Support Center is there to help you.
 You’ll find you always have an advocate for your success throughout the duration of your degree program.
 Learn more

 WGU’s IT Help Desk is available to help you resolve any technology problems you come across as you complete the requirements for assessments.
 The Help Desk is open morning, noon, and night (weekends, too).
 Learn more